jeanpihet/ESPTimeCastVFD/README.md

 The VFD display has various icons, 2 7-segments digits for date and time and 12 alphanumeric characters for the display of date, weather etc.

-There is code available to test all the segments on the VFD.
+After hacking the HW and some investigation on the mapping of the segments and buffers, the VFD can be fully used.
+There even is code available to test/experiment all the segments on the VFD, cf. `display::test_digits`.

 Video: